Grondalski family murders: Trials

 Fritz Clapp, a lawyer for the Hells Angels, intervened in the case to ask that the name of the Hells Angels not be mentioned under the grounds that killing a five-year old girl was damaging to their reputations.
 The judge dismissed his motion.
 The state of California had as its star witness, Haas, a man who been convicted of murder in Germany, whom Pintane admitted was an unsavory and unlikable witness.
 At a preliminary hearing in late 1995, the judge ruled there was enough evidence to bring Lester to trial, but not Diaz.
 Massini told Sher and Marsden: "We had to put it back together".

-Tankersley, the witness who might collaborate Haas's testimony, was missing.
+Tankersley, the witness who might corroborate Haas's testimony, was missing.
 Tankersley had been expelled from the Angels and fled in terror of his life back to his native Arkansas.
 Through the phone records of Tankersley's girlfriend, Pintane tracked him down to the small town in rural Arkansas where he had fled to.
 Tankersley attempted to resist arrest by the county sheriff and two of his deputies, and ended up being shot.
 Tankersley who believed that the sheriff and his deputies were Hells Angels in disguise cried hysterically and begged for his life, and was much relieved that he discovered the men who had shot him were not Hells Angels.
 Pintane flew out to Arkansas to press Tankersley to turn state's evidence.
 Tankersley at first followed the outlaw biker code and refused to testify against his biker "brothers" despite the fact he was no longer a Hells Angel.
 Pintane then revealed to him that the lawyers for the Hells Angels were accusing him of killing the Grondalski family, which shocked Tankersley to such an extent that he agreed to turn's state's evidence.